 There are numerous facilities available for the passengers of the cruise ship and the crews on board.

-For the staff of the cruise ships, there are facilities available that include storage for the cargo, which can fill in vessels up to 300 m, and the pier A 9290 sq m expansive warehouse, equipped with cable ship necessities.
+For the cruise ship staff, facilities are available that include cargo storage, which can fill vessels up to 300 m, and the pier’s 9290 sq m expansive warehouse, equipped with cable ship necessities.

-For the visitors and the tourists on board, Canadian border agencies are set up on every pier.
-There is a car parking facility, ship-to-shore bridges, baggage handling, a tourist information desk, a currency exchange, water taxis, and much more.
+Canadian border agencies are set up on every pier for visitors and tourists on board.
+There is also a car parking facility, ship-to-shore bridges, baggage handling, a tourist information desk, a currency exchange, water taxis, and much more.

 For your recreational purposes, there are several activities that you can do and several other facilities.

-In itself, there are tours and excursions into the city that allow you to explore the famed city.
-These may include but are not limited to the Butchart Gardens, the renowned Empress Hotel, whale watching, enjoying the Craigdarroch Castle, and more!
+There are tours and excursions into the city that allow you to explore the famed city.
+These may include, but are not limited to, the Butchart Gardens, the renowned Empress Hotel, whale watching, enjoying the Craigdarroch Castle, and more!

-The greate You can also experience the ultra-famous cold-water diving experience here at Victoria port; no matter the level of experience you have, victoria harbour authority or GVHA is a non-profit organization that manages the Transport Canada Victoria Port and its portions.
+You can also experience the ultra-famous cold-water diving experience here at Victoria Port, no matter your level of experience.
+Victoria Harbour Authority, or GVHA, is a non-profit organization that manages Victoria Port and its portions.

 The terminals, piers, and marinas mentioned below all fall under the GVHA